plausible/docs/docs/apps-widgets.md

 ## Linux

 * [Tally](https://flathub.org/apps/com.cassidyjames.plausible) by [Cassidy James Blaede](https://cassidyjames.com): hybrid native + web app that wraps the Plausible web app in a native UI, integrating better with desktop operating systems.

+---

+Let us know about any other apps or widgets that you've built and we will feature them in this list.
+Thanks for your support!